leonardo-figueroa-dev/Corner-Grocer-Project/README.md

 Transferable Skills

-Through this project, I strengthened my C++ programming skills, particularly in object-oriented programming, maps, loops, and file input/output.
+Through this project, I strengthened my C++ programming skills, particularly in object oriented programming, maps, loops, and file input/output.
 These skills transfer well to other programming projects or languages since they’re part of core software development.

 Maintainability and Readability

 I focused on keeping the code simple, readable, and modular.
-I used clear variable names, commented each function, and employed a class-based design.
+I used clear variable names, commented each function, and employed a class based design.
 This makes it easy for another programmer to update or expand the project in the future.

 Reflection